-- 31. Perform the procedure of Help babies breathe - 32.
-Perform immediate newborn assessment - 33.
-Administer ophthalmic tetracycline - 34.
-Administer Vitamin K - 35.
-Administer anti-retroviral medication if indicated - 36.
-Put on clothes for newborn - 37.
-Administer vaccines and supplements as prescribed. - 38.
-Ensure the mother undergoes the recommended laboratory tests - 39.
-Make use of appropriate positions during different procedures (ultrasound, speculum assessment). - 40.
-Assess the mother and newborn before transferring to the postnatal ward. - 41.
-Assess and care for the newborn using the nursing process. - 42.
-Provide postpartum care - 43.
-Give education concerning the importance of breast-feeding - 44.
-Give health education using a teaching plan (one on one or group session)
+- 10. Give health education to the mother and family according to stage of pregnancy. - 11.
+Put the newborn in skin to skin with her/his mother - 12.
+Initiate breastfeeding with one hour of delivery - 13.
+Perform immediate newborn assessment - 14.
+Administer ophthalmic tetracycline - 15.
+Put on clothes for newborn - 16.
+Ensure the mother undergoes the recommended laboratory tests - 17.
+Make use of appropriate positions during different procedures (ultrasound, speculum assessment). - 18.
+To assist in transferring the mother and new born to the post-natal ward. - 19.
+To assist in provision of post-partum care - 20.
+Give education concerning the importance of breast-feeding